| Dagstuhl seminar 02291: Aesthetic computing. From july 14 to 19,

 beginning for model representations where art and science come together,

+with art in direct support of science.
 Aesthetic computing may also be understood to be "Artistic Computing"

 or perhaps even "art computer" to differentiate it from "computer